Traditional vs AI-assisted Software Development: A Head-to-Head Juxtaposition

 Let’s go through the basic parameters of SDLC performed with the help of each approach.

-Development Speed and Efficiency
+Development speed and efficiency

 Due to extensive project documentation and manual processes utilized for implementation, traditionally managed software development is slow and laborious.
 AI-enhanced software creation proceeds much faster since it relies on machine assistance and a high degree of automation in code generation.